On this page

-Young people learn from seeing what you do so it is important to behave in ways you expect of them.
-They are very quick to notice a double standard.
-Try to:
+It is important to behave in ways you expect of your young person.
+They learn from what you do and can be quick to spot a double standard.

-- stay calm even when you are upset – take ‘time out’ if you need to
+- stay calm even when upset.
+This models self-discipline.
+Have a break to calm down if you need to

-- show respect in how you speak – don’t name-call or yell.
+- speak to them with respect.
+Don't yell, name-call, lecture, embarrass or shame them.
 Expect them to respect you in return

 - be balanced in your use of screen technology